athenahealth/ladon/README.md

 You'll notice a single file in the `bin/` directory: `ladon-run`.

 Let's say you have some form of `Modeler` model, and a `ModelAutomation` that uses your model to do something.
 This utility is how you run your `ModelAutomation`.

+When you `gem install` Ladon, this becomes an executable on your PATH that you can leverage directly: `ladon-run -h`